Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming

-Live broadcasts are often affected by unstable shooting environments and restricted network conditions, resulting in motion distortions such as jitter and stagnant events.
+Live broadcasts are often affected by unstable shooting environments and restricted network conditions, resulting in motion distortions such as jitter, stalling events and accelerated playing.
 Therefore, relying solely on semantic features at the frame level is insufficient to accurately capture these distortions.
-While some videos may exhibit high presentation quality, the presence of jitter and stalling events significantly diminishes the Quality of Experience (QoE) for such live broadcasts.
 Hence, it is imperative to incorporate motion features in QoE prediction models.
-To detect stalling events effectively, we initially segment the extracted optical flow based on the Presentation Time Stamp (PTS) of Reference Frames (RE frames), with each segment having a duration of 1 second.
-Subsequently, inter-frame optical flow images are extracted from each segment using a pretrained PWC-Net\cite{sun2018pwc}.
+To detect stalling events effectively, we extract inter-frame optical flow images using a pretrained PWC-Net~\cite{sun2018pwc}.
+Subsequently, we segment the extracted optical flow based on PTS of Reference Frames (RE frames), with each segment having a duration of 1 second.

-where $C_k$ represents the extraction and clipping operations of inter-frame optical flow images for RE frames.
+where $\Gamma(\cdot)$ represents the operation of extracting optiacl flow, and $C_k$ represents the extraction and clipping operations of inter-frame optical flow images for RE frames.
 We employ PTS to perform the clipping operation on inter-frame optical flow images.
 In case of accelerated video playback, the number of optical flow images contained in $C_k$ may vary.

-Subsequently, the inter-frame optical flow images are resampled at a rate of 16fps for each clip, followed by leveraging a pre-trained 3D-CNN backbone ResNet-18\cite{resnet} to capture motion distortion at the clip level.
+Subsequently, the inter-frame optical flow images are resampled at a rate of 16fps for each clip, followed by leveraging a pre-trained 3D-CNN backbone ResNet-18~\cite{resnet} to capture motion distortion at the clip level.

-The flow motion features extracted from clip $C_k$ are denoted as $MF_k$, where $\Gamma(\cdot)$ represents the operation of extracting flow and $\Phi(\cdot)$ represents the operation of extracting flow motion features.
+The optiacl flow motion features extracted from clip $C_k$ are denoted as $MF_k$, and $\Phi(\cdot)$ represents the operation of extracting optiacl flow motion features.